 a blockage in your stomach or intestines; or

-To make sure fesoterodine is safe for you, tell your doctor if you have:
+To make sure fesoterodine is safe for you, tell your doctor if you have ever had:

 It is not known whether fesoterodine passes into breast milk or if it could harm a nursing baby.
 Tell your doctor if you are breast-feeding a baby.